Inatysco/IPFS-network-analysis/PRIVACY.md

  - the IP addresses

 ## Contact
-If you have any question you can contact us using the following email address: rgpd@inatysco.fr
+If you have any question you can contact us using the following email address: rgpd(at)inatysco.fr

 ## What are my rights?